playbuzz/android-sdk-demo-app/README.md

   more than one player in a single item is not supported automatically!
 - In case no `ExCoPlayerView` instances were found, an `IllegalStateException` will be thrown

+### Manual RecyclerView Lifecycle Management
+In cases of more complex app architecture, it is also possible to manage the view lifecycle manually, that means that as a developer you don't need to use the `ExCoAdapter` and `ExCoViewHolder` but would make the developer responsible for calling the lifecycle methods himself, in order to explain this we need to understand two different lifecycle event:
+- View is attached/detached to/from the window, it was added to the `RecyclerView` to manage
+- View is attached/detached to/from the `RecyclerView`, it is part of the `RecyclerView` data but is currently shown/not shown on screen
+  (for example the view was scrolled off screen)

+That means the developer is responsible for calling the following methods:
+- Call `ExCoPlayerView#playerAttachedToWindow()` whenever the view is attached to the window
+- Call `ExCoPlayerView#playerDetachedFromWindow()` whenever the view is detached to the window
+- Call `ExCoPlayerView#attachedToRecyclerView()` whenever the view is attached to your `RecyclerView`
+- Call `ExCoPlyerView#detachedFromRecyclerView()` whenever the view is detached from your `RecyclerView`

+Note: The source code for `ExCoAdapter` is public and can be referenced by developers to see how/when this methods should be called

 ## SDK Callbacks
 - **To get a callback from ExCoPlayerView you can work with ExCoPlayerDelegate and ExCoErrorDelegate**.
 ### ExCoPlayerDelegate